 This will permit the company to generate revenues from public investors.

-The term IPO in the stock market refers to an Initial Public Offering.
+As mentioned above, IPO full form in banking and stock market refers to an Initial Public Offering.
 Launching an IPO is a significant milestone for any company as it provides an opportunity to raise substantial capital.
 This infusion of funds empowers the company to pursue ambitious business goals that might have otherwise been challenging to achieve in the near term, such as rapid expansion.

-Additionally, going public increases transparency and credibility through share listing, which can positively impact the company's ability to secure favorable terms when seeking borrowed funds.
+Additionally, going public increases transparency and credibility through share listing, which can positively impact the company's ability to secure favourable terms when seeking borrowed funds.

 When considering whether to go public, a company must not solely focus on its financing needs.
 Instead, it should assess various factors, including its stage of development and readiness to meet the regulatory requirements set forth by governing bodies like SEBI.